 - Repurchase agreements are the Central Bank's main instrument.
-Auctions of 7-day agreements are held every week.
+Auctions of 14-day agreements are held every week.
 Credit institutions need to put up securities that qualify as collateral.
-Fixed-price auctions have been used so far. - Certificates of deposit with a maturity of 7 days are auctioned weekly.
-Their function is to counteract temporary surplus liquidity in the banking system.
-The Dutch auction format is used. - Securities market trading is limited to treasury-guaranteed paper and is rarely used. - Foreign exchange market intervention is only employed if the Central Bank considers this necessary in order to promote its inflation target or sees exchange rate fluctuations as a potential threat to financial stability.
+Fixed-price auctions have been used so far. - Securities market trading is limited to treasury-guaranteed paper and is rarely used. - Foreign exchange market intervention is only employed if the Central Bank considers this necessary in order to promote its inflation target or sees exchange rate fluctuations as a potential threat to financial stability.